hooh-hooah/AI_Tips/docs/tutorials/chara-top.md

 This page only contains how to put hair models into the game with adjustable attributes.

-If you need more basic information like setup folders or preparing hair assets, please visit the pages below before continuing to read this document:
+If you need more basic information like setup folders or preparing hair assets, please visit the pages below before continuing to read this Document:

 -   [Getting Started with the hooh's Modding Tool](getting_started.md)